Quantum Simulation of the Unruh Temperature via the Thermal Properties of Virtually Evolving Bose-Einstein Condensates: Results and Discussion

 In Figure \ref{fig:SUT} we compare the results of our theoretical model simulating the experiment of Hu \textit{et al.} to the simulated Unruh temperature that takes the following form \cite{Hu2018QuantumSO}:

 where $A$ is the simulated effective acceleration, function of the effective mean population $\bar{n}$.
 In our model, $A$ is simulated through $\bar{n}_{s}(T_c)$, the average number of the phononic excitations for each snapshot at the critical temperature with $s=\overline{1,16}$.
 For large effective mean population $\bar{n} \gg 1$ the simulated Unruh acceleration scales linearly with $\bar{n}$ so $A=\frac{2\pi c E }{\hbar}\,\bar{n}$.
 Moreover, in Eq.\eqref{eq:TME} $E=\hbar\omega/2$ is the effective kinetic energy of each atom, where the modulation frequency takes the experimental value used in Ref. \cite{Hu2018QuantumSO}, $\omega=2\pi \times 2.1\, $kHz.
-Our simulation results presented in Figure \ref{fig:SUT} indicate that our model reproduces the Unruh temperature formula, which take the form $T=\kappa A/c $ where $\kappa=\hbar/2\pi k_B$.
+Our simulation results presented in Figure \ref{fig:SUT} indicate that our model reproduces the Unruh temperature formula, which takes the form $T=\kappa A/c $ where $\kappa=\hbar/2\pi k_B$.
+The results of our model predict a relationship between the critical temperature of these multiple Bose–Einstein thermal baths and the mean population $\bar{n}$.
+However, obtaining a closed-form analytical expression that relates the critical temperature to $\bar{n}$ is challenging, as no simple formula has yet been found to calculate the eigenvalues of the Hamiltonian that describe the systems used to simulate the new experimental setup, which take the tri-diagonal form with variable matrix elements.
+Where in \cite{trefethen2005spectra}, the authors clarify that while some structured matrices such as Toeplitz forms allow closed-form eigenvalue expressions, more general or variable-coefficient tridiagonal matrices may exhibit highly nontrivial spectral behavior and typically require numerical treatment for analysis.
+Moreover, a universal expression for determining the critical temperature of discrete systems governed by the Hamiltonian matrix employed in our model is not yet found.
 Furthermore, Figure \ref{fig:SUT} shows a comparison between our results and the experimental data from Ref. \cite{Hu2018QuantumSO}, where they obtained a value of $\kappa \approx 1.17(7) \, pK \cdot s$.
 Compared to the simulated Unruh temperature (blue solid line) which have a ratio of $\kappa \approx 1.22 \, pK \cdot s$, the fitting of our data points (red crosses) exhibits a ratio of $\kappa \approx 1.21 \, pK \cdot s$, providing direct support for our hypothesis.
-It is worth noting that our model can scale up to a larger number of Bose-Einstein thermal-baths, leading to a more accurate simulation without any experimental limitation.
+It is worth noting that our model inspire an experimental setup that can lead to a more accurate simulation without relaying on extensive experimental resources.